LIFE-Home/MistyGPT/README.md

 - **Optional**: Although MistyMoov is packaged within MistyGPT, it can also be run independently with its standalone skill using the same method as outlined above

-- Prefix your query with **Hey, Misty**, wait till you hear a chime and a glowing blue LED from its helmet, and then ask your query
+- Prefix your verbal query with **Hey, Misty**, wait till you hear a chime and a glowing blue LED from its helmet, and then ask your query

-- If using MistyMoov within MistyGPT, use the keyword **go** to switch to navigation mode and make the robot move to the specified location.
+- When using MistyMoov within MistyGPT, use the keyword **go** to switch to navigation mode and make the robot move to the specified location.
 This keyword is not required if MistyMoov is used independently

 - Press the front sensors to make Misty turn back to bearing 0 as specified by its internal IMU